 In order to remove the conditions on residence, the immigrant and the U.S. citizen spouse must submit a joint petition on Form I-751 to USCIS.
 This form is available for free download on the USCIS website.
 The timing of submitting this form is very important: It must be sent within the 90-day period before the immigrant's conditional residence ends.

 USCIS may, after reviewing the I-751, decide to interview you and your spouse, to take a closer look at whether your marriage is real.
-If USCIS determines that th marriage is not real, the immigrant could lose status entirely and have to leave the United States.
+If USCIS determines that the marriage is not real, the immigrant could lose status entirely and have to leave the United States.

-If the marriage has ended, such as through death or divorce, it is possible, under certain limited circumstances, for the immigrant to apply for a waiver of the joint petition requirement.
-He or she would then submit the I-751 solo.
+If the marriage has ended before the immigrant becomes a permanent resident, such as through death or divorce, or the U.S. spouse has become abusive, it is possible, under certain limited circumstances, for the immigrant to apply for a waiver of the joint petition requirement.
+The immigrant would submit the I-751 solo.